 There are art and music, as well as talk therapy.
-With all these diverse methods, one seems to become an underrated process, and that is image therapy.
+With all these diverse methods, one seems to become an underrated process, and that is guided therapeutic imagery.

 Words and speech can oftentimes be used as defense mechanisms in portraying our underlying motives, feelings, and thoughts.
 In my recent discovery of PhotoTherapy (i.e. the use of photographs in therapy), I can attest to the power of imagery, projection, and symbolic representations (oftentimes unconscious) found in photographs. — Sam Louie MA, LMHC

-Image therapy is therapeutic due to its calming and soothing nature.
-Most people use it to cope with their life struggle that could be something from their traumatic experiences.
+Guided healing imagery is therapeutic due to its calming and soothing nature.
+Most people use guided imagery to cope with their life struggles which could be something from terrible traumatic experiences.
 Individuals find it as a language to express themselves even without saying something to the world.
-It is a way to explore confusing things and understand their existence.
-Image therapy becomes a mirror of what other stuff are beyond reach.
+Guided therapeutic imagery is a way to explore confusing things and understand their existence.
+Guided imagery becomes a mirror of what other stuff is beyond reach.
 The process of looking at a photo and understanding its meaning combines to the degree that allows the brain to stabilize for a period.
-It supports calmness.
-Not only it connects patients to the current situation they are at, but it also allows them to find a resolution based on the capability to acknowledge their state.
+Guided imagery supports calmness.
+Not only does guide therapeutic imagery connect patients to the current situation they are in, but it also allows them to find a resolution based on the capability to acknowledge their state.
 With the use of pictures, individuals realize that there are exciting and beautiful things that appear different.
 And since most people only focus on what’s dangerously in front of them, they ignore significant things that add value to living.

-It gives an objective perspective to material you’ve subjectively viewed for many years.
+Guided therapeutic imagery gives an objective perspective to material you’ve subjectively viewed for many years.
 It’s a shift to the typical flow of a therapy session. — Ryan Howes PhD, ABPP

-If you believe that the process of capturing and looking at good pictures is helping you in relaxation, collect as many imageries as you want that represents various types of serenity.
+If you believe that the process of capturing and looking at good pictures is helping you in relaxation, collect as many figurative illustrations as you want that represent various types of serenity.
 This way, you don’t only help yourself in getting a stabilized psychological pace, but you’re also allowing your brain to develop healthily.